ECCC-MSC/open-data/scripts/README.md

 ### 1. edit the public-data-documentation-src
 * You can add any file from the public-data-documentation-src folder.
-However all the markdown files must have the .md extension at the end
+However all the Markdown files must end with the .md extension

-* It is not recommended to add squared bracket ( [ ] ) into the files
+* It is not recommended to add square brackets ( [ ] ) into the files
-  if it is not a link since the script might remove it in some weird cases
+  if it is not a link given the script might remove it in some weird cases

-* For msc-data, you can add an identifier (example : $ID$) so it replaces it by a data tables related to the identifier.
+* For the msc-data folder, you can add an identifier (example: $ID$) so it replaces it by the corresponding data table

   The valid Identifiers are:
     *  README_\<LANGUAGE\>.md :